Dropshipping SEO: The Biggest Growth Lever in Your Store

 kw planner best air purifier for viruses

-And here’s a pro tip: Before moving on to optimizing your pages (which we’ll talk about in the next step), search for your chosen target keyword in Google and see what appears.
+And here’s a pro tip: Before moving on to optimizing your pages, search for your chosen target keyword in Google and see what appears.

-The type of results you see indicate the type of information people are looking for when they search that term – and the type of page you should create.
+The type of results you see indicate the type of information people are looking for when they search that term (that’s called search intent) – and it will tell you the type of page you should create.

 Depending on the search intent, you might need to create an informative blog post, a product page, or something else altogether.